 Suboxone is generally used during the maintenance period of treatment and also contains naloxone, which is a partial opioid antagonist that remains dormant if used as directed.
 If abused and injected, however, the naloxone takes effect and blocks opioid receptors from receiving opioids and inducing withdrawal.
 It is important to be honest with the medical professionals assisting you during detox from opioids since starting a medical protocol too soon can precipitate opioid withdrawal, which can be more intense than standard opioid withdrawal syndrome.
 Adjunct medications, such as mood stabilizers, may also be used during opioid medical detox in order to manage the emotional aspects of withdrawal.

-Xanax and its generic form alprazolam is one of the most prescribed psychiatric drugs in the United States.
-According to the National Institute of Mental Health (NIMH), about 85 million prescriptions were written in 2007, and in 2008, one in 20 American adults between the ages of 18 and 80 were prescribed a benzo.
+Xanax and its generic form alprazolam are some of the most prescribed psychiatric drugs in the United States.
+According to the National Institute of Mental Health (NIMH), about 85 million prescriptions were written in 2007, and in 2008, one in 20 American adults between the ages of 18 and 80 were prescribed benzos.
 Benzodiazepine medications are prescription tranquilizers that act as central nervous system depressants, calming anxiety and panic, and helping people sleep.
 They also slow down heart rate and blood pressure, and reduce body temperature and respiration, creating calm and relaxed feelings.
 Commonly prescribed benzos include:

 Benzodiazepine withdrawal, like opioid withdrawal, is not generally life-threatening.
 Medically assisted detox can help manage the primarily psychological side effects that include insomnia, a return of anxiety or panic symptoms, and depression.
 Sometimes benzodiazepine abusers report a protracted withdrawal syndrome that can continue for as long as six months.